mpv-player/mpv/DOCS/man/input.rst

     made to fix this, as this feature was meant mostly for creating small excerpts.

+    See ``--stream-record`` for various caveats that mostly apply to this command too, as both use the same underlying code for writing the output file.

     If ``<filename>`` is an empty string, an ongoing ``dump-cache`` is stopped.

     If ``<end>`` is ``no``, then continuous dumping is enabled.
 Then, after